 Pack-Rat: $2,750 for the 16 ft. container (8 ft. containers are not available for example zip codes); includes 30 days of storage, transportation, taxes, and damage coverage.

 PODS®: $2,451.96 for the 7 ft. container; includes 30 days of use, taxes, transportation, and damage coverage.

 And the winner for moving a studio-size apartment from Memphis to Phoenix is U-Pack!

 How do I rent a metal moving container from U-Pack?

 You can get a quote online and reserve your trailer or ReloCube, or call 800-413-4799 and a U-Pack representative will help you get started.
 If you get a quote online, you can see the price for moving and get storage rates.
-If you just need storage or even on-site storage, give us a call.
+If you just need storage, give us a call.
 We’re here to help with any long-distance moving and/or storage needs you have.